 - Residents get their own rooms for privacy

 - You can stay for as long as you want

 - Doesn’t require you to be in a treatment program

 What to Expect in a Sober Living Home

 There are many well-established rules in sober living homes, as the structured environment is one of the main reasons they help with recovery.
-Some of the universal house rules that are set out in almost all sober living homes include:
+Some of the house rules set up in sober living homes include:

 - Abstaining from drugs and alcohol

 - Completing specific chores